mesobrain/NEATmap_software/README.md

 height=300>
 </p>

-### 7. Registration & Analysis <a name="registration"></a>
+### 9. Registration & Cell counting <a name="registration"></a>

-Clicking on **Registration** followed by **Analysis** enables the registration of the whole brain to the [Allen Common Coordinate Framework atlas](https://atlas.brain-map.org/) and provides information about the spatial coordinates, number, morphology, and other features of cells across the hierarchical regions of the brain.
+Clicking on **Registration** followed by **Cell counting** enables the registration of the whole brain to the [Allen Common Coordinate Framework atlas](https://atlas.brain-map.org/) and provides information about the spatial coordinates, number, morphology, and other features of cells across the hierarchical regions of the brain.

 <p align="center">
 <img src="doc\Html\registration&analysis_demo.png"